 Selecting Deans and Heads of Departments

-B120 K-State affirms the principle of faculty and/or unclassified professionals participation in the selection and reappointment of all administrators, including interim positions.
+B120 Kansas State University affirms the principle of participation of faculty and/or unclassified professionals in the selection and reappointment of all administrators, including interim positions.
 Short-term (from two to four weeks) acting appointments may sometimes be necessary without the opportunity for faculty or unclassified professional input.
 When extended interim service is anticipated, an internal process involving faculty and/or unclassified professional input will be followed.

 Except when modified as specified in B31 and C157, the following general policies apply to the appointment, reappointment, and evaluation of administrators.